• Skip to primary navigation

 Dusting Tools and Techniques for Fondant and Gum Paste

-Poster for dusting tools showing a sieve with icing sugar, an icing sugar shaker and a cloth pouch tied with rubber band
+Poster for dusting tools showing a sieve with icing sugar, a powdered sugar shaker and a cloth pouch tied with rubber band.

 These are the 3 of my most commonly used dusting tools and techniques: